District Five ATCMTD Grant |

 GreenWay will use sensors and new traffic signal technology to help the transportation system quickly adapt to real-time traffic conditions.
 This is expected to make travel times more consistent and help reduce congestion.
 The project will connect Advance Sensor Technology, Conditional Transit Signal Priority, Adaptive Deployment Traffic Signal Interface with Track Positive Train Control (SunRail), Smart Parking Technology with Signal Performance Metrics, expand Integrated Corridor Management, and Signal Control Analytics and Visualization.

-Development began in the 3rd Quarter of 2016 and will continue until the 4th quarter of 2018
+the 3rd Quarter of 2016 and will continue until the 4th

 Deployment will begin – 2018 Q2 through 2019 Q4